SurvExE-Pc/SGC-Utils/README.md

-# SGC-Utils
+# 0tils
-Current version: 6.0
+(rebranded but kept repo url and internal ids the same for compatibility) Current version: 6.2

 a turbowarp extension I made.